agozillon/point-free/README.md

 make clang
 ```

-It is notable that as this tool is a Libtool it's possible that it may have some minor inconsistinces with later versions of Clang (Clang 6.0 should work), these differences should be small and will manifest as errors during compilation.
+It is notable that as this tool is a Libtool it's possible that it may have some minor inconsistency with later versions of Clang (Clang 6.0 should work), these differences should be small and will manifest as errors during compilation.
 If any are found feel free to email: andrew.gozillon@uws.ac.uk or submit a pull request if you fix them yourself!

 ## How to use it